opal/opal/README.md

 * Merge JSON into core.
 JSON module and various #to_json methods are now included as part of corelib
 * Make `Time` class bridge to native `Date` constructor
+* Use named functions as class constuctors to make debugging easier

 **0.3.19** _(30 May 2012)_